Reading Comprehension is one topic which commonly appears in the English language or the verbal ability section of all major Government exams.

 - Check for negative conjunctions, and these words will definitely reveal a change in the tone of the author.
 So, the implication of the author may not be what the initial statement suggests.
 Examples are: But, nevertheless, however, in spite of, etc.,

 - See if there are negative qualifiers words which create doubt about the fact being stated.
 E.g. perhaps, appears, somewhat, seems like, etc.

 Apart from the verbal ability section, there are various other subjects which are included in the Government exam syllabus.
 Candidates can check the syllabus for the same in the articles given below:

 Given below are a few tips to answer the reading comprehension questions quicker and more efficiently.

-- Do Not Assume anything: For reading comprehensions, a very important point to be kept in mind is that assumptions should not be formed.
+- Do Not Assume anything: For reading comprehensions, a crucial point to be kept in mind is that assumptions should not be formed.
 The data given in the passage is the only information that needs to be used to answer the questions.

-- Solve the vocabulary-based questions first: There may be questions like antonyms and synonyms or other vocabulary-based questions for which the candidate may not have to read the entire passage to answer, so answer them first.
+- Solve the vocabulary-based questions first: There may be questions like antonyms and synonyms or other vocabulary-based questions.
+The candidate may not have to read the entire passage to answer, so answer them first.
 This would save precious time.

 - Use the elimination method: One of the major reasons why candidates tend to make errors in the English section is because of the confusing options given.
-If a candidate is not able to answer the question, then he/she must start eliminating the options, which according to them may not be the correct answer, until they reach one which they are most confident of.
+If a candidate cannot answer the question, he/she must start eliminating the options, which may not be the correct answer until they reach one which they are most confident of.

 - Improvise your reading skills: Try reading the important words and phrases from the passage rather than reading each word in the comprehension.
 This will help you save some time.

-- Focus on the first and last passage: The introduction and conclusion of the passage are the most important and may help you with questions like giving a suitable topic for the passage, stating the tone of the passage or summarising the passage.
+- Focus on the first and last passage: The introduction and conclusion of the passage are the most important and may help you with questions like giving a suitable topic for the passage, stating the passage’s tone or summarising the passage.